Mieschendahl/TacticInterpreter/README.md

 ## Architecture

 ### Program model
 The program is stored as an AST containing statements, expressions, and holes.

 ### Holes
-Unfilled holes represent missing program fragments and restrict which tactics may be applied.
+Holes represent missing program fragments and restrict which tactics may be applied.
 (Currently filled holes are not removed, but simply act as a proxy to its filler value)

 ### Tactics
 Tactics are textual commands (e.g. `let: x: int` or `fill: y + 1`) that: